SUDEP Action held the first national Prevent21 Summit on 2-3 November 2018, to tackle urgent issue of rising epilepsy deaths.

 Our Summary Report shows the outcomes and recommendations from the Summit.
 This report is endorsed by the All Party Group for Epilepsy and the Neurological Alliance.

-The findings from the Summit will also be published in a special supplement in the Journal 'Epilepsy and Behaviour', following the event.
+The Summit findings and specialist reports from the Summit will also be published in a special supplement in the Journal 'Epilepsy and Behaviour', by the end of 2019.

-Further updates on the progress of the outcomes, and videos, will be released in due course.
+Further updates on the release of the reports, will be released in due course - keep a look out.

 What can supporters do to help?

 The voices of the bereaved community are vital at events like the Summit.
 If you would like to be part of those voices, why not get involved with our 1000voices project?